Our customers trust us to look after their personal information, and manage it securely and responsibly.

 • one of the parties has asked us not to share their comments

-• legislation such as Data Protection Act 2018, UKGDPR, Legal Service Act 2007 does not permit disclosure.
+• legislation such as Data Protection Act 2018, UKGDPR, Legal Service Act 2007 does not permit its disclosure.

 How we look after your information